reediculous456/Reediculous-Cogs/verifier/README.md

 ### Admin Commands

 - `[p]verifyset`: Parent command for all verification settings.
-- `[p]verifyset setonboardrole @RoleName`: Sets the role to be granted upon correct answers.
+- `[p]verifyset setverifiedrole @RoleName`: Sets the role to be granted upon correct answers.
 - `[p]verifyset addquestion "Question" "Answer"`: Adds a question to the verification quiz.
 - `[p]verifyset removequestion <index>`: Removes a question from the verification quiz by its index.
 - `[p]verifyset listquestions`: Lists all verification questions.